aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 #### AWS Encryption SDK

-You have the option to modify some of the configurations we have set as defaults when connecting to the AWS Encryption SDK.
-You can find and modify the following values when initializing the `AWSEncryptionSDKProvider`.
+You can modify the following values when initializing the `AWSEncryptionSDKProvider` to best accommodate your security and performance thresholds.

 | Parameter                  | Required | Default               | Description                                                                                   |
 | -------------------------- | -------- | --------------------- | --------------------------------------------------------------------------------------------- |